Traversio

 }

-Keep both summary metrics when possible:
+Keep the relevant summary metrics when possible:

 For a longer guide on when to choose one metric versus the other, see SSH Port Latency.